Public records: Court records

 Of particular significance was the evolution of the common-law right "to access court records to inspect and to copy".
 The expectation inherent in the common law right to access court records is that any person may come to the office of the clerk of the court during business hours and request to inspect court records, with almost instantaneous access.
 Such right is a central safeguard of the integrity of the courts.
 Any decision to conceal court records requires a sealing order.
 The right to access court records is also central to liberty: There is no conceivable way to exercise the Habeas Corpus right, deemed by the late Justice Brennan as "the cornerstone" of the United States Constitution, absent access to court records as public records.

 In the United States the common law right to "access court records to inspect and to copy" was reaffirmed by the U.S. Supreme Court in Nixon v Warner Communications, Inc (1978), where the court found various parts of the right to access court records as inherent to the First, Fourth, Sixth, and Fourteenth Amendments.
 In the United States access to court records is governed by Civil Rights in the Amendments to the United States Constitution, not by the Freedom of Information Act.

 As court records become increasingly more accessible online, concerns about the undermining of private information has become a significant issue.
-In the past, obtaining court records required people to physically go to a courthouse and request documents, making privacy concerns essentially obsolete.
+In the past, obtaining court records required people to physically go to a courthouse and request documents.
 However, with the relative ease at which people can now access these records, highly sensitive information (i.e. victim names, social security numbers, etc.) are at risk of being publicly exploited.